StanChart trimming roles as part of cost cuts - Bloomberg News

-June 7 (Reuters) - Standard Chartered STAN.L is starting to lay off employees across its Singapore, London, and Hong Kong hubs as part of its existing plan to cut costs by more than $1 billion through 2024, Bloomberg News reported on Wednesday.
+June 7 (Reuters) - Standard Chartered STAN.L is starting to lay off employees across Singapore, London, and Hong Kong hubs as part of an existing plan to cut costs by more than $1 billion through 2024, Bloomberg News reported on Wednesday.

+The British bank had previously said that it aims to cut down $1.3 billion as part of its cost-efficiency program.

 The total reductions could be more than 100, although a final number has yet to be decided, the report said, citing people familiar with the matter.